What type of content do you primarily create?

 Let's take a look at what the best video formats are by which platform they're designed for:

-Best video format for YouTube
+Best video file format for YouTube

 For YouTube, MP4 remains the top choice.
 This format provides excellent quality, while keeping file sizes manageable.
 It's also widely supported, making it easier for your audience to view your videos without issues.

-Best video format for Instagram
+Best video file format for Instagram

 For Instagram, again, MP4 is your best bet.
 Its wide compatibility and good quality make it the ideal choice for short clips or long Reels.

-Best video format for Facebook
+Best video file format for Facebook

 MP4 dominates here as well, due to its versatility and balance between quality and size.
 It's the most straightforward option for your Facebook video uploads.

-Best video format for TV
+Best video file format for TV

 For high-definition TV, use MOV or AVI.
 These formats offer the high-quality output needed for larger screens.

-Best video format for streaming
+Best video file format for streaming

 For streaming, go with MP4 in an H.264 codec.
 It provides smooth playback and is universally compatible, making it a safe bet for most streaming services.